-- 64% of CIOs highlighted 'continuing digital transformation programmes' as a top priority, while 66% of CMOs emphasised 'reaching targets for revenue and profit'. - 44% of CIOs saw 'enhancing staff experience and satisfaction' as a top priority, while only 4% of CMOs did so.
+- 64 percent of CIOs highlighted continuing digital transformation programs as a top priority, while 66% of CMOs emphasized reaching targets for revenue and profit. - 44 percent of CIOs saw enhancing staff experience and satisfaction as a top priority, while only 4 percent of CMOs did so.